 Free Cash Flow represents (monetary) cash flows produced by operating and non-operating activities.
-The objective of investments breaks down into two items: spending on investments in relation to budget (weighting of 15%) and the percentage of milestones reached for the main investment projects (weighting of 5%).
-The operational efficiency objective is measured in terms of the decrease in controllable fixed cost in relation to the budget.
-The objective relating to new activities focuses on Digital Innovation, Snam Global Solutions and LNG strategy and is measured in terms of milestones to be achieved during the year.
-Lastly, sustainability breaks down into two objectives: the accident frequency index for employees and contractors, measured in terms of the number of accidents that are recorded for every million hours worked during the year, and Snam's continued inclusion, at levels of excellence, in the Dow Jones Sustainability Index, FTSE4GOOD and CDP climate change sustainability indexes.
+The objective of investments breaks down into two items: spending on core business investments in relation to budget (weighting of 15%) and the percentage of milestones reached for the main investment projects (weighting of 5%).
+The operational efficiency objective is measured in terms of the decrease in core business cost in relation to the budget.
+The objective for the new activities is defined in relation to the issues of business development abroad and Biomethane, and is measured with specific kpi.
+Lastly, the issue of sustainability, which consists of two objectives: the objective for the weighted index of frequency and severity (WIFS) of accidents suffered by employees and contractors, defined in consideration of the frequency index and measured in terms of the number of accidents occurring per million hours worked during the year, and of the severity index, measured in terms of days of absence, distinguishing between minor accidents (< 30 days of absence) and serious accidents (> 30 days of absence); and Snam's continued inclusion, at levels of excellence, in the Dow Jones Sustainability Index, FTSE4GOOD and CDP Climate Change sustainability indexes.

-For Managers with Strategic Responsibilities, the annual variable incentive is calculated partly (25%) on the company results compared with the targets assigned to the CEO by the Board of Directors, and partly (75%) on a series of individual targets (focused on economic/financial, operating and business performance, internal efficiency and the managerial skills model) assigned in relation to the scope of responsibility of the position held, in line with the provisions of the Company's performance Plan.
+For Managers with Strategic Responsibilities, the annual variable incentive is calculated partly (25%) on the company results compared with the targets assigned to the CEO by the Board of Directors, and partly (75%) on a series of individual targets (focused on economic/financial, operating and business performance, internal efficiency and criteria relating to the managerial skills model) assigned in relation to the scope of responsibility of the position held, in line with the provisions of the Company's performance Plan.